-This page will be updated to provide answers to frequently asked questions (FAQs).
-If you would like to submit a question, please send us an email or leave a comment below.
+This page provides answers to frequently asked questions (FAQs).
+If you’re unable to find the answer to your question here please send us an email or leave a comment below.

 - 1 Questions

 - 2.1 I have a concern – what do I do?